Autumn Migration at Spurn Point Nature Reserve

 The Kilnsea Sound Mirror

-Rounding the far corner, Reed Buntings and Goldfinches covered the bushes.
-There had been talk of a rare Rustic Bunting on the reserve, but we were not lucky enough to see it.
+Although we had heard rumours of a rare Rustic Bunting on the reserve, we weren't lucky enough to spot it.

 When the ground became too wet underfoot, we reluctantly turned back.
 A small group of Whimbrel feeding in the field was a nice find just before we reached the car park.